DaveMcCauley/changelog/README.md

 This is a log of what I do ~~every day~~ most days.
 What tech I work with.
 And projects I build.

+### 2020-11-13
+* Add an upgrade migration to Postgres db
+* Build routes in Express
+* Build a data access controller uses Postgres transactions

+### 2020-11-12
+* Add vuepress to a project to server it's docs
+* Build a vuepress plugin to extend markdown

 ### 2020-11-11
 * Write content guidelines for a design system
 * Postgres data schema (re)design for better performance